 The yogurt aisle is loaded with so many options that it’s enough to make your head spin.
-But when it comes to yogurt, how do you decide which ones are better than the others?
+But when it comes to thick, creamy yogurt, how do you decide which ones are better than the others?
 Should you go for regular or Greek yogurt?
 Organic or not?
 Full fat or low fat?
 Of course, taste tops the list, but you'll also want to look at the ingredients carefully.

 Maple Hill Organic Plain Greek Yogurt